Ashish-CodeJourney/TDD-Practice/TDD-Questions/City_Search_Functionality.md

 # City Search Functionality

-## Overview
-This document outlines the implementation of a city search functionality.
-The function takes a string (search text) as input and returns the cities that match the search criteria.

 ## Prerequisites
 Create a collection of strings that will act as a database for the city names: